MaxZimmer/Multi-Chromatic-Stimulator/Manuscript and Instruction Manual/README.md

 By default:

--	a –> Play stimulus at max power
+-	'a' –> Play stimulus at max power

--	b –> Play stimulus at min power
+-	'b' –> Play stimulus at min power

--	0 –> Turn off all LEDs stop any stimulus being played and reset the loop
+-	'0' –> Turn off all LEDs stop any stimulus being played and reset the loop

 -	'+' –> Turn on all LED to max power

 -	'-' –> Turn on all LED to min power

--	1 –> Turn First LED to max power
+-	'1' –> Turn First LED to max power

--	2 –> Turn First LED to min power
+-	'2' –> Turn First LED to min power

--	3 –> Turn Second LED to min power
+-	'3' –> Turn Second LED to min power

--	4 –> Turn Second LED to min power
+-	'4' –> Turn Second LED to min power

--	5 –> Turn Third LED to min power
+-	'5' –> Turn Third LED to min power

--	6 –> Turn Third LED to min power
+-	'6' –> Turn Third LED to min power

--	7 –> Turn Fourth LED to min power
+-	'7' –> Turn Fourth LED to min power

--	8 –> Turn Fourth LED to min power
+-	'8' –> Turn Fourth LED to min power

 Important to note, obviously the stimulation will only be played if a blanking signal is sent to the board.